 You can find most of my Beach Art and Memorial Beach Photographs here.

-Project Heal is my place of healing.
+Project Heal is my place of healing and transformation.
 It is my place to come and write about my lightwork, my life, what is inspiring me, what I am working on, what my children are teaching me, what this life is teaching me.
-I write often at my facebook page, it is filled with my photographs and stories of strange and mysterious happenings.
+I write often at my facebook page, it is filled with my photographs and stories.

 If you are here because your heart is broken my hope for you is that you can begin to heal, grow and learn and that you can find the light that shines within you… it never goes out, it may dim at times, but like your soul, your light is eternal.
 May you find your light again and see that you are a real gift to this world.
 In time, I pray that you discover the gifts that your child has left for you in their short life.
 Just like every baby who is born healthy and alive, your child is a miracle and a true gift to you and this Earth.